brianthomas/heroku-buildpack-nltk/Readme.md

 This buildpack currently supports:

 NumPy:
   * 1.9.2

 SciPy:
-  * 0.16.0 (compiled against NumPy 1.9.2, python3)
+  * 0.16.0 (compiled against NumPy 1.9.2)

 NLTK:
-  * 3.0.5 (compiled against NumPy 1.9.2, Scipy 0.16.0, python3)
+  * 3.0.5 (compiled against NumPy 1.9.2, Scipy 0.16.0)

+Gensim:
+  * 0.12.2 (compiled against NumPy 1.9.2, Scipy 0.16.0)

-NLTK support includes downloading (all of the) corpora.
+NLTK support includes downloading (all of the) corpora (some of which are needed by the gensim package).

 This package will also install compiled runtime libraries for BLAS, LAPACK, ATLAS, and Fortran, which are needed by NumPy and SciPy at runtime.

-### Known Issues and Todos (from the original project we forked from, not sure
+### Known Issues and TODOs (from the original project we forked from, not sure
 now how much these apply)

   1. Scikit-learn can be installed, but may not pass all tests.
 For example,